 5.1) Prepare rAAV9 working solutions in polyoxyethylene-polyoxypropylene block copolymer PBS solution.
 Make the virus stock with the titers of 1-7 X 1012 particles/mL.

 Note: Deliver 50-70 l rAAV9 solution into each postnatal day 0.5-1.5 mice by subcutaneous injection.
 To achieve efficient gene overexpression or knockdown, it is recommended to perform a pilot test for each study to optimize the amount of injected AAV.
-Use the same amount of rAAV9-Luc or rAAV9-U6-scramble controls for each study to minimize the bias.
+Use the same amount of rAAV9.cTNT::Luc or rAAV9.U6::scramble controls for each study to minimize the bias.
 (We use 1–1.5 × 1011 particles/pup for overexpression, 2.5–5 × 1011 particles/pup for knockdown, for postnatal day 0.5 - 1.5 mice).

 5.2) Treat Neonatal mice with rAAV9 at P0.5 – P2.5 by subcutaneous injection.